emilyliza/practice_repo/README.md

 ## Production Build Process

-The build process is taken care of by [https://magnum.travis-ci.com/Chargeback/cart](Travis).
+The build process is taken care of by [Travis][travis].
 When you push a commit to github, Travis will automatically build the app and run unit tests (eventually end-to-end tests too).
 This will happen on ANY branch you push.
 If you push to the "dev" branch, then travis will build, test, and deploy to the dev servers set up in AWS's CodeDeploy.
 If you push to the "master" branch, then travis will build, test, and deploy